Talk to a Fyle Specialist

 Because 65% of employees love taking feedback, it simply shows that it can improve productivity—and, eventually, the business.
 Receiving feedback instantly offers a positive effect not just on employee performance but also on behavior.

 Research says that employees who take feedback quickly find it more impactful and effective—especially on their learning curve.
 Because feedback promptly involves instant action to correct an output, employees can quickly learn, absorb, and act on it immediately.
 Practice the art of giving and taking feedback quickly by discussing a project on the spot.
 Have regular 1:1s with your employees and discuss what's working and not.
 It's essential to note that taking feedback doesn't only apply to your employees; you should also be open to taking feedback.
 As a business leader, receiving feedback is your golden ticket to improving your business.
+What's a simple way to receive feedback?
+Using a customer feedback solution.

 Adopt remote collaboration tools